wontothree/wontothree.github.io/_posts/project/cartpole/2024-07-27-introduction.md

 categories:
   - cartpole
 ---
-# Abstract
+# Introduction

-The pole is attached by an un-actuated joint to the cart.
-The cart is controlled by a linear actuator, that drives the cart left or right.
+The Cart-Pole, a classical benchmark problem in control, consists of a cart, driven left or right by a linear actuator, and a pole attached to the cart via an un-actuated joint.
 The goal is to swing the pole up and balance it above the cart using motor control.

-# Introduction
+Model Predictive Control (MPC) is a most advanced and promising methods in the field of control, grounded on mathematical optimization.
+It uses dynamic models to forecast future events and determine the most appropriate current control actions.
+This is achieved by optimizing states and actions within a finite time horizon for each control objective at every step, while strictly considering constraints.

+This work covers the design and development of the Cart-Pole system and the NMPC controller.
+It presents a numerical analysis of NMPC applied to the Cart-Pole system through various experiments.

 # Project